 Creating the initial plan, a project manager should spend enough time to make sure that software requirements are clear and there’s no room for any ambiguity.
 Note that the Time and Materials contract plan allows you as a client to make some changes during the software development phase.

 Learn more about Time and Materials (TM) Contract and Fixed Price (FP)

 Too Many Features to Be Implemented

-The possible solution that allows avoiding inaccurate estimations is to decide the exact list of features you want to have in your application.
+The possible solution that allows avoiding inaccurate estimations is to decide to create a minimum viable product (MVP) with the exact list of features you want to have in your application.
 Then you can team up with the business analyst to define those of them that are absolutely required for the initial version of the app and add them to the plan.
 The goal is to find the optimal software solution for your business problems without overloading the app with unnecessary functionality.
 After the initial version of the app is released, your software vendor can implement additional features as series of updates.